mickaelChen/unsupDisentanglement/README.md

 We then use a ResNet with Conditional Instance Normalization to apply texture on **z** in order to generate the final image **x**.
 **x** is then fed to a DCGAN based discriminator in order to have realistic images of chairs, and to another ResNet to reconstruct **z**.

-More details and experimental results will be coming.
+More details and experimental results will be coming (along with a technical report).

 ## Preliminary Results
 Generated images of chairs in 256x256 resolution, with fixed structure (on a row) or with fixed texture (on a column).